-- Plan on a 2-hour meeting maximum. - Begin the meeting with an elder prayer. - Have an agenda and stick to it as much as possible; do not let other issues not related to the MRP Law-Making to distract from the discussions.
+- Plan on a 2-hour meeting maximum. - Respect the First Nation's meeting protocols regarding opening remarks or prayers - Have an agenda and stick to it as much as possible; do not let other issues not related to the MRP Law-Making to distract from the discussions.
 Inevitably some will come up, however they should not be addressed now, rather refer the inquirer to a relevant contact who can answer the question at a later time. - Plan time for an open Q&A session at the end.
 The Chairperson will direct the questions to the appropriate person to answer. - A podium at the front with members facing you can appear confrontational.
 If the group is not too large, set up the meeting in a "sharing circle" format, or the tables in a "U" shape. - If controversy is expected, use a "talking stick or stone" to make sure only one person has the floor at any time. - Take comprehensive minute/notes.